-You might think “I will try this (OTC anti-snoring device) and if it works, I’ll then get a custom one”?
+“I will try this (OTC anti-snoring device) and if it works, then I’ll get a custom one”?

 Which on the face of it, seems reasonable.
 Yet, clinical research2 has shown this way of thinking, doesn’t stand up.
 Essentially, because OTC anti-snoring devices bear little resemblance to custom-made ones.

 But it’s harmless right?

 If you fail with an OTC anti-snoring device, you may also think custom-made anti-snoring devices won’t work, which is known as a ‘false negative’.